karenpeng/exported_food/README.md

 People care about the food they eat, where it come from and how it changes from years to years.

  * changes as a macroscopical trend (all year changes)
- * details in microcosmic (each year)
+ * microcosmic detail (each year)
  * be able to compare data (country vs. country / category vs. category)

-*And with the insight1, I come up with a sketch idea:*
+*Combining Insight1, I come up with a sketch idea:*

 Full year changes|
 -----------